What exactly is budget travel and how is it done? I travel full-time by traveling on a budget. Sometimes a very tight

 I'll either stay in a hotel in exchange for a review, or book a hotel with booking.com with credit I earn for referrals by giving out $20 off a booking, or book a private airbnb with credits I earn by giving out $40 off a booking!

 And I almost always get to stay in a some surprisingly nice hotels due to the constant flux of flight rescheduling, but those are always all on the airlines' dime!
 Thanks, airlines!

 Easily my biggest expense.
 Everything from local coffees to fresh fruits to dining out to beers.
 I love to eat and drink and this makes me super happy so I spend most all of my money eating.

 I love trying local foods, street food, new cuisines, different restaurants and sampling local produce.
 And, stimulating the local economy and supporting vegan establishments wherever I go, of course!

 I also do get lots of free food.
 Housesit hosts often leave a variety of stocked kitchens, pantries, cash tips, gift cards, and gardens of fruits and veggies.
 Neighbors may offer me home-cooked meals or produce from their gardens.
 And I often eat out at restaurants for free in exchange for reviews.

 There have been times I've had restaurant reviews every day for a week and had so much food I could hardly even eat it all.
-Other times I've gotten a $700 tip for a week housesit and splurged $100 a day eating out all day long and yet others when I've gotten a several hundred dollar tip on a gift card that got me a month of food all delivered right to my door.
+Other times I've gotten a $700 tip for a week housesit and splurged $100 a day eating out all day long and yet others when I've gotten a several hundred dollar tip on a gift card that got me weeks of food delivered right to my door.
 And I've had unlimited access to wineries and breweries' vaults more times than I can remember.